 Several major medical organizations recommend routine screening for unhealthy alcohol use.
-In this "Test in Focus" episode of the "Answers From the Lab" podcast, Paul Jannetto, Ph.D., describes Mayo Clinic Laboratories' new direct biomarker test for alcohol consumption, PETH.
+In this test specific episode of the "Answers From the Lab" podcast, Paul Jannetto, Ph.D., describes Mayo Clinic Laboratories' new direct biomarker test for alcohol consumption, PETH.
 This blood test has a much longer window of detection than existing urine tests for alcohol use.

 "Alcohol is the most commonly abused drug in the world, and excessive alcohol use is the leading preventable cause of death in the United States," Dr. Jannetto says.
 "Routine screening and behavioral intervention for alcohol misuse is one of the most cost-effective clinical preventive services."